jessepav/lacygoill-wiki-backup/vim/ex.md

             v-------v
     $ echo 'set vbs=1|2d' | vim -es =(printf 'one\ntwo\nthree\nfour\nfive')
-    three~
+    three˜

 than via `-V1` which produces much more noise:

                     v-v
     $ echo 2d | vim -V1 -es =(printf 'one\ntwo\nthree\nfour\nfive')
-    XSMP opening connection~
+    XSMP opening connection˜
-    not found in 'packpath': "pack/*/start/*"~
+    not found in 'packpath': "pack/*/start/*"˜
-    GetLatestVimScripts is not vi-compatible; not loaded (you need to set nocp)~ not found in 'packpath': "pack/*/start/*"~
+    GetLatestVimScripts is not vi-compatible; not loaded (you need to set nocp)˜ not found in 'packpath': "pack/*/start/*"˜
-    Opening the X display took 0 msec~
+    Opening the X display took 0 msec˜
-    Opening the X display took 1 msec~ "/tmp/zshgrd5so"~
+    Opening the X display took 1 msec˜ "/tmp/zshgrd5so"˜
-    "/tmp/zshgrd5so" [Incomplete last line] 5 lines, 23 characters~
+    "/tmp/zshgrd5so" [Incomplete last line] 5 lines, 23 characters˜
     Entering Ex mode.
-Type "visual" to go to Normal mode.~ :~
+Type "visual" to go to Normal mode.˜ :˜
-    XSMP handling save-yourself request2d~
+    XSMP handling save-yourself request2d˜
-    three~
+    three˜
-    :% ~
+    :% ˜

 ### I can't redirect these messages to another shell command!